p-hzamora/FluentValidation/docs/custom-validators.md

     context.MessageFormatter.AppendArgument("MaxElements", num);
     return list.Count < num;
   })
-  .WithMessage("{PropertyName} must contain fewer than {MaxElements} items.");
+  .with_message("{PropertyName} must contain fewer than {MaxElements} items.");
 }
 ```

 Note that the overload of must that we're using now accepts 3 parameters: the root (parent) object, the property value itself, and the context.
 We use the context to add a custom message replacement value of `MaxElements` and set its value to the number passed to the method.
-We can now use this placeholder as `{MaxElements}` within the call to `WithMessage`.
+We can now use this placeholder as `{MaxElements}` within the call to `with_message`.

 The resulting message will now be `'Pets' must contain fewer than 10 items.` We could even extend this further to include the number of elements that the list contains like this: